cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 <HighlightBox type="note">

 It is useful to know this `--pubkey` method.
-Indeed, if you were using a hardware key located on the KMS, that would be the canonical way of generating your genesis transaction.
+If you were using a hardware key located on the KMS, this would be the canonical way of generating your genesis transaction.

 </HighlightBox>